Indian Ocean Territories Marine Parks

 - Cocos (Keeling) Islands Marine Park Description and Values Statement

-Indian Ocean Territory marine park grants program
+Indian Ocean Territories marine park grants program

 To coincide with the establishment of the new Indian Ocean Territories (IOT) marine parks in the waters around Christmas Island and the Cocos (Keeling) Islands, an Indian Ocean Territories Marine Park grant program was released in March 2022 to contribute to the protection of these unique environments.